pietheinstrengholt/rssmonster/README.md

 7. Navigate to http://yourRSSMonsterurl/public/index.php and add feeds by using the top menu
 8. Add a cron job to pull articles: `curl -s http://yourRSSMonsterurl/public/index.php/api/feed/updateall`

-Reeder (iOS) integration supprt (via Fever API)
+Reeder (iOS) integration support (via Fever API)
 ----

-Reeder (iOS) support is added.
+Reeder (iOS) support have been added.
 To use the Reeder API (http://feedafever.com/api), point to the following url:

 http://yourRSSMonsterurl/public/index.php/api/fever